14

 Still, her refusal to comply with industry norms hasn’t slowed down her career.
 She is still landing major roles in high-profile films, like Ticket to Paradise (2022) with George Clooney and the Netflix movie Leave the World Behind (2023), produced by Barack Obama.
 She remains the favorite amongst American and French fans alike.

-Difficult to work with or just a powerful woman?
+3. “Hard” to work with or simply a powerful woman?

 She played the clarinet as a child, once aspired to be a vet or a journalist, and now practices yoga to stay grounded.
 She’s also a passionate knitter on set.
 But despite her sunny image, some colleagues claim she wasn’t always easy to work with.
 On the set of Steven Spielberg’s feature Hook (1991), she reportedly caused the director and fellow actors (Dustin Hoffman and the Robin Williams) to deal with immense tension on set for 116 days of shooting.